Prerequisites for Admission

 For the Materials section, the following are required

 - Personal statement - The personal statement should be typewritten, double spaced, and approximately 3-4 pages in length.
-It should demonstrate graduate level writing skills and include the following:
+It should demonstrate graduate level writing skills and include the following: The Personal Statement will be assessed through Admissions Criteria 2-7 (See Below).

 - Provide a brief biographical sketch including personal family, and past experiences that have influenced your decision to enter the Social Work profession.
 Why are you interested in becoming a MSW Social Worker?
 What personal qualities do you possess that will allow you to contribute to the social work profession, including values and ethics of the profession?